FaiLuReH3Ro/excel-flight-delay-analysis/README.md

 ### 🧩 Power Pivot (Data Model)

 To link multiple tables together, I used Power Pivot to establish connections between them.
 I also created a date table within the model.
-The diagram view made it easy to visualize all the tables and their cardinalities
+The diagram view made it easy to visualize all the tables and their cardinalities.

 ![](/assets/data_model.PNG)